Tesla recalls more than 817,000 vehicles over seatbelt chime issue, which it will address remotely

 In October, NHTSA called out Tesla over a failure to issue a formal recall when it issued a software update that allowed its cars to better see parked emergency vehicles in low light.
 Since then, Tesla has issued a steady stream of recall notices.

-Earlier this week The Washington Post reported that NHTSA was looking into a sharp increase in owner complaints over alleged “phantom braking,” where the vehicles suddenly slow due to perceived hazards detected by its perception systems.
+Earlier this week The Washington Post reported that NHTSA was looking into a sharp increase in owner complaints over alleged “phantom braking,” where the vehicles suddenly slow because of perceived hazards detected by its perception systems.
 Tesla switched from a radar and camera system to a camera-based system in the middle of last year.

 On Thursday U.S. Sens.
 Edward J. Markey (D-Mass.) and Richard Blumenthal (D-Conn.) issued a joint statement raising concerns about the phantom braking issue.